 Diluents and Carriers - Basically, make sure you have your terpene of choice (your diluent) and your carrier of choice, we recommend our Tec Temper and Terp Temper.
-Our terpenes are 100% pure, derived from natural ingredients, filler-free, and food grade, so you can rest easy knowing you’re using high quality terpenes.
+Our products are 100% pure, derived from natural ingredients, filler-free, and food-grade, so you can rest easy knowing you’re using high-quality terpenes.
 When selecting carriers though, remember that they all have different qualities, so your choice will be determined by the types of products you're trying to make.
-Read more about diluents and carriers below!

 Don’t worry, there won’t be a test.
 Well, at least we won’t give you one.
 The real test will be when you give your product a try for the first time.
 Will it blow your mind with their alluring aroma and flavor?
 Or will you get one whiff and hide it somewhere that, hopefully, no one will ever find it?

 To avoid the latter, there are a few basic pieces of information you’ll want to be familiar with…